 Modern Slavery Act Statement

-This statement, made pursuant to section 54(1) of the Modern Slavery Act 2015, sets out the approach taken by YouGov plc to understand whether slavery, servitude, forced labour and/or human trafficking (together “Modern Slavery”) exists in our supply chain, and the actions undertaken to eliminate it, during the financial year ended 31 July 2018.
+This statement, made pursuant to section 54(1) of the Modern Slavery Act 2015, demonstrates our commitment to tackle modern slavery and sets out the approach taken by YouGov plc to understand whether slavery, servitude, forced labour and/or human trafficking (together “Modern Slavery”) exist in our supply chain.
+This statement demonstrates the actions undertaken to eliminate Modern Slavery during the financial year ended 31 July 2022.

-YouGov is a global provider of market research and data analytics services.
-The YouGov Group has over 800 employees worldwide across 22 countries and is headquartered in the UK.
-Our supply chain consists of global suppliers of data, research services and consultancy, computer software and equipment, office supplies, and our panel of over 6 million registered members.
+YouGov is headquartered in the UK, with over 1,600 employees worldwide and operating across 55 markets.
+Our supply chain consists of global suppliers of data, research services and consultancy, computer software and equipment, office supplies, and over 22 million registered members.

 This statement is approved by the Board and signed on its behalf by:

 YouGov’s Modern Slavery Act Statement is listed on the UK Home Office online registry, available here.